SilasKati/Airlines-and-Airport-Management/README.md

 I have also created a very basic front-end design where you can view, insert and modify the data from the webpages.

-Every folder is named accourdingly for your convenience.
+Every folder is named accordingly for your convenience.

 The project report file describes everything in detail.